samuelroland/WEB-training/remoji/remoji.md

 ## Context
 We have:
-1. The frontend: a React SPA (Single Page Application) developed in TypeScript
+1. The frontend: a React SPA (Single Page Application) developed in TypeScript.
+Runs on `localhost:3000`.
-1. The backend: an ExpressJS server in TypeScript too
+1. The backend: an ExpressJS server in TypeScript too.
+Runs on `localhost:8080`.
-1. The GitHub API as a source for the emojis
+1. The GitHub API as a source for the emojis (on `api.github.com`).

 To limit the amount of unecessary requests to the GitHub API (it is rate limited obviously), we will load them all once in the backend when the client ask for it.
+If the client ask them again, we used the cached version, we don't do load them from GitHub again.

 ![architecture diagram](architecture.png)